Compare Providers

 Each provider has genuine strengths that distinguish them:

-- AVILOO: Only TUV-certified test worldwide.
-Cell-level analysis. +/-3% verified accuracy.
+- AVILOO: World's first dual TUV-certified test (TÜV Nord + TÜV Süd).
+Cell-level analysis. ±3% verified accuracy.
 3-minute test.
 Global enterprise track record.

 - Generational: Most accessible (app-based, minimal hardware).
 Car Dealer Power Award.
 Government research backing.